-Cash is no longer king for the consumer, so why is it so important to small businesses?
-That’s because cashflow is the lifeblood of business.
-If you have a constrained cashflow, it could affect your ability to invest in stock, equipment or staff, or to pay any outstanding debts you may have.
+Cash flow is the lifeblood of business.
+If you have a constrained cash flow, it could affect your ability to invest in stock, equipment or staff, or to pay any outstanding debts you may have.

 Things to look out for include:

-A cashflow forecast can be created on a monthly, quarterly or annual basis.
+A cash flow forecast can be created on a monthly, quarterly or annual basis.
 If your business is relatively large, you might want to get help from an accountant.
-However you choose to put one together, a forecast is likely to be an important tool to stop you getting into cashflow difficulties.
+However you choose to put one together, a forecast is likely to be an important tool to stop you from getting into cash flow difficulties.

 How to manage your business cashflow